TarjaLorem/Beginner-Gulp/readme.md

  $ npm install
   ```

-#### After install we can use tasks separately or use the command gulp bundled
+#### After install we can use tasks separately or use the command gulp start